ojsquire/multi-label-datasets/README.md

 4. RCV1 - agreement clauses needs to be checked
 5. Reuters - agreement clauses needs to be checked

+## How to use the data
-Note: to generate the report, you don't need the raw data, since the minimal data to generate the report is saved to git in `data_report/data_report.csv` (a very small file).
+To generate the report you don't actually need the raw data, since the minimal data needed for the report is saved to git in `data_report/data_report.csv` (a very small file).
 If you want to regenerate this file, do the following:
 1. Download the datasets above (Mulan and Reuters not currently supported) into `data_raw`.
 2. Run:
 ```
 python data_report.py
 ```
-This will transform the raw data into `data_report/data_report.csv`.
+This will regenerate the `data_report/data_report.csv` file from the raw data.

 # Generating the full report
 This repository does not come with a jupyter notebook, and so you cannot see any of the plots in the report.
 However, this can easily be generated from the `analysis.md` file, which is written in MyST markdown.
 You just need to run: